dssg/nfp/README.md

 * [R in a Nutshell](http://web.udl.es/Biomath/Bioestadistica/R/Manuals/r_in_a_nutshell.pdf) by Joseph Adler, published by O'Reilly
 * A number of freely available "quick reference" sheets such as ones by [Tom Short](http://cran.r-project.org/doc/contrib/Short-refcard.pdf), and staff at the [University of Auckland](https://www.stat.auckland.ac.nz/~stat380/downloads/QuickReference.pdf).
 * Researchers interested in using R specifically to work with complex national surveys may be interested in [Anthony D'Amico's usgsd repo](https://github.com/ajdamico/usgsd), which includes sample import and analysis scripts for many popular surveys.

+## Side Project: Solving a Day-to-Day Problem for NFP Nurses

+At the beginning of the fellowship, we met local NFP nurses to discuss their experiences.
+They mentioned that one of their most tedious tasks is calculating the number of home visits they need to make with a new client before she gives birth in order to remain NFP compliant.
+We used the R package Shiny to create a webpage that takes the woman's weeks of gestation as input and gives the number of visits required as output.
+For more details, see the `Shiny_server` directory.

 ## License